Robert J. Kuntz: TSR

+Post-TSR and return to TSR

-Kuntz wanted to move entirely to game design and write a supplement based on his world of Kalibruhn, but the company would not let him get more involved in creative works so Kuntz left TSR in 1977.
-Kuntz went to college and then got married in the years that followed, while continuing to design his own game material.
-Gygax was expanding Greyhawk in the early 1980s, and brought in Eric Shook and Kuntz to TSR to help him manage this creative work.
+Despite having a hand in many aspects of the company, Kuntz's official job was still in the shipping department.
+He wanted to move entirely to game design and write a supplement based on his world of Kalibruhn, but when the company would not let him get more involved in creative works, Kuntz left TSR in 1977.

+Kuntz enrolled at University of Wisconsin–Whitewater with a major in English and creative writing and a minor in Communications.
+He married and continued to design his own game material.

+Gygax was expanding Greyhawk in the early 1980s, and brought Kuntz back to TSR as well as Eric Shook to help him manage this creative work.
 Kuntz designed a two-part tournament adventure based on one that he ran while in college, called "The Maze of Xaene", set in Great Kingdom of the Greyhawk world and featuring its king Ivid V; James Ward ran this adventure in the D&D tournament at EastCon in 1982, but TSR never published the adventure.

 Kuntz and Tom Wham designed the board game "King of the Tabletop" which appeared in Dragon #77 (September 1983).
 Kuntz wrote WG5: Mordenkainen's Fantastic Adventure (1984), based on his early role-playing adventures.
 Kuntz continued to play and participate as a judge for Gygax in the Greyhawk campaign until Gygax closed it down in 1985 when he left TSR.